aMahanna/picsumvision/README.md

 [![peerDependencies Status](https://status.david-dm.org/gh/aMahanna/picsumvision.svg?type=peer)](https://david-dm.org/aMahanna/picsumvision?type=peer)

 # Picsum Vision
-Backend & Data Developer Intern Challenge

 Searchable images powered by Lorem Picsum, Google Vision, and ArangoDB.

 **[Show, don't tell](https://picsumvision.mahanna.dev/)**

 **[View the tech stack on the About page](https://picsumvision.mahanna.dev/about)**

+This project was submitted as a Shopify Developer Challenge on May 9th, but has continued to grow since then.
+If you would like to see the state of the project as of May 9th only, you can rollback to the following commit: https://github.com/aMahanna/picsumvision/commit/53e84e86a1a61560acead5ff91cf3d86f6c94f0e

-_Disclaimer: Searching is far from being optimized; generating the metadata is not the issue, the challenge comes with parsing & indexing it effectively._
+_Disclaimer: Searching is far from being optimized._

-_What you see here is about 10 days worth of progress, as of May 10th._

 ## Configuration